EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in New York City were significantly below historical averages in January and February of 2020.<sup>1</sup> Filings dropped to nearly zero in April, May, and June 2020, but increased starting in July.
-Filings fell again at the end of December 2020 following the implementation of a state-wide moratorium.
+This plot shows monthly eviction filings in New York City over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
 Historical averages cover the years 2016-2018.